rust-lang/rust-wiki-backup/Doc-building-for-android.md

         adb shell /system/bin/hello

-Use rustc with --crate-type=staticlib etc to emit rust code which can be linked with C/C++ sources compiled by the android standalone toolchain's G++.
+Use rustc with --crate-type=staticlib etc to emit rust code which can be linked with C/C++ sources compiled by the android standalone toolchain's g++.
 From here is it possible to create an APK as with NDK examples.
-Use #[no_mangle] extern "C" functions to export functions which can be called by android frameworks
+Use #[no_mangle] extern "C" rust functions to export functions which can be called by android frameworks